 Floor Levels: Residential

 Checking the Floor levels in any post-quake Christchurch and wider Canterbury property is a critical part of robust property due diligence.
-Floor Levels are a good starting point to flag potential problems with a specific dwelling.
-Current issues may include load bearing walls, foundation uplift or settlement, hogging in the floor and any number of other terms used to describe ‘uneven floors’.
+We can flag potential problems with a specific dwelling, and guide our clients through the process, whether they are buying or preparing to sell.

-Risknet Limited can provide purchasers with a floor level benchmark that may well prove to be a game changer for current disputes, price negotiations or for any future insurance claims.
+Risknet Limited provides a floor level benchmark that may well prove to be a game changer for current disputes, price negotiations or for any future insurance claims.
 We Check Before your Commit.
 Check it.
 Record it.
 Keep it.

 Risknet offer options for measuring and recording floor levels:

 A Technidea trained Technician using a Zip level Pro: Accuracy 3mm +/-

 Time on site circa 90 minutes plus a report and floor plan.
 Prices from $340.00.
 Larger areas to quote accordingly.

 Talk to Risknet on 022 609 6026 Payment options may also be available.